|

 Information technology

-It is an enabler of good business.
-Every enterprise
+is an enabler of good business.
+Every enterprise needs

-needs an IT strategy, which recognizes and complements
+an IT strategy, which recognizes and complements the

-perceived as a mere cost center and support function.
+as a mere cost center and support function.
+Today, IT

-Today, IT is a value enhancer for business enterprise
+is a value enhancer for business enterprise and a key

-decisions now rely on technology for the successful
+now rely on technology for the successful implementation

-the well-deserved recognition for IT as an important
+it builds in the well-deserved recognition for IT as

 The need for business -IT strategic alignment